 No wonder that for centuries the ancient road was lined with corpses of dead pack-animals.
 Also nowadays Markansu desert (reportedly in Kyrgyz language – "creek of tornadoes" or "creek of death", also "dead water") leaves sombre feeling.

 There are several reasons why Markansu valley is so specific.

-One is the following: the valley is located 4 kilometres above the sea level.
-At such height in these latitudes the plant and animal life is left below in valleys and the plains are nearly lifeless.
+One is the following: the valley is located 4 kilometers above the sea level.
+At such height in these latitudes, the plant and animal life is left below in valleys and the plains are nearly lifeless.

 Here should be mentioned interesting find: in 1957 archaeologist Vadim Ranov found here a 9,500 – 8,500 years old Neolithic summer settlements (the most famous is Oshkona – Ошхонa) with fireplaces where charred remnants of birch and juniper were found.
 Some scientists are convinced that back then Markansu valley was even 600 m lower than now (ie. it has been rising 5 – 7 cm every year) – otherwise people and trees cannot live here.
 Tectonic movements of high speed are not uncommon in this area – but it is not proven yet that Markansu Valley really experiences fast upward rise lasting for thousands of years.

 Another reason for extreme weather conditions is the following: this highland valley is surrounded by mountains – but not entirely.
 There is formed a singular likeness to wind tunnel: cold air masses from the Pamir Plateau are pushed through this comparatively narrow valley towards Xingjiang.
 Air is extremely dry – often the annual precipitation is less than 30 mm – thus Markansu Desert gets less precipitation than any other desert in Central Asia.

 Markansu desert is some 30 km long and 1 – 2 km wide valley.
-It is flat, lifeless plain covered with thin layer of sand and pebbles and black stones below it.
-Plain is crossed by perennial stream – Markansu creek.
-For most part of the year this stream is dry or frozen.
+It is flat, lifeless plain covered with a thin layer of sand and pebbles and black stones below it.
+Plain is crossed by a perennial stream – Markansu creek.
+For the most part of the year, this stream is dry or frozen.
 Plain contains occasional, wind polished, 20 – 30 m high hoodoos.